This policy statement describes your ability to withdraw funds at Chevron Federal Credit Union.

 Please remember that even after we have made funds available to you, and you have withdrawn the funds, you are still responsible for any amounts you deposit that are returned to us unpaid and for any other problems involving uncollected funds in your deposit.

 For determining the availability of your deposits, every day is a business day except Saturdays, Sundays, and federal holidays.
-You may make a deposit at Spectrum drop box before the posted cutoff time on a business day that we are open, and we will consider that day to be the day your deposit.
+You may make a deposit at a CFCU drop box before the posted cutoff time on a business day that we are open, and we will consider that day to be the day your deposit.
 Otherwise, we will consider that the deposit was made on the next business day we are open.
 Cutoff times may vary on some days or at some locations.

 Electronic direct deposits will generally be available on the first business day after the day we actually collect the funds.
 At that time, except if notified otherwise, you can withdraw the funds in cash and we will use the funds to pay checks that you have written.